amirhallaji/My-Learning/git/README.md

 ```
 git checkout --<file name>
 ```
 It might happen that you want to return to your previous state.
-In this state, you haven;t entered stage area.
+In this state, you haven't entered stage area.
 In case you want to extend it to all files, use ```.``` instead of file name.
 It acts like ```ctrl + z```.